wight-airmash/ab-server/README.md

    `docker build -t airbattle-server .`
 2. Run.
 Don't forget to pass envirounment variables and mount the volumes you need.
 Example:

-   `docker run -v /host/logs:/app/logs -p 3501:3501 -e SERVER_TYPE=FFA -e SU_PASSWORD=mypass airbattle-server`
+   `docker run -v /host/logs:/app/logs -v /host/data:/app/data -p 3501:3501 -e SERVER_TYPE=FFA -e SU_PASSWORD=mypass airbattle-server`

    If you want to use TLS also mount `/app/certs` to the host directory with `privkey.pem` and `fullchain.pem`, and set ENDPOINTS_TLS=true.